Cryptocurrencies Outside FBR’s Tax Net: FTO

 -

-Use analytics tools to monitor suspicious trades
+Use analytics platforms to monitor suspicious trades

-Integrate with Global Crypto Platforms:
+3. Integrate with Global Crypto Platforms

 -